Constitution of Australia: Main document

-The constitution is divided into eight chapters, collectively containing 128 sections.
+The Constitution is divided into eight chapters, collectively containing 128 sections.
 The first three chapters state the respective powers of the legislature, executive, and judiciary.
-This split into three chapters has been interpreted by the High Court as giving rise to a substantive separation of powers doctrine in Australia.
+This split into three chapters has been interpreted by the High Court (most notably in the landmark Boilermakers' case) as giving rise of the separation of powers doctrine in Australia, most strongly between judicial and the other two powers.